koogar/Phat-Stats/README.md

   GPL v2

-Gnat-Stats, Phat-Stats & Hardware Serial Monitor Copyright (C) 2016  Colin Conway, Rupert Hirst and contributors
+Gnat-Stats, Phat-Stats, Tacho-Stats, uVolume & HardwareSerialMonitor Copyright (C) 2016 -2025  Colin Conway, Rupert Hirst and contributors

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License